 The second phase of specialization training will provide an opportunity for ACBC Certified Counselors to demonstrate their understanding of subject matter through an objective question exam and a written exam that contains case studies.

-In order to be cleared for the Examination Phase, you will need to complete and submit the Application for Specialization Exam Access.
+In order to be cleared for the Examination Phase, you will need to log into your ACBC account and enter the Specialization Dashboard.
+Once in the dashboard, you can apply for specialization exam access.

 Anyone who desires to grow in the knowledge and skill in this area of counseling will benefit from earning the Marriage Counseling Specialization.